eric-cato-jr/Active-Directory/README.md

 ![User Creation Script](CreateUsers.png)

-To simulate a real enterprise environment, I created a PowerShell script that automatically generates **500 users**.
+To simulate a real enterprise onboarding process, I created a PowerShell script that automatically generates **500 users**.

-Each user is:
+The script performs the following:
-- Assigned a unique username
+- Assigns each user a unique username
-- Placed into a specific Organizational Unit
+- Places users into specific OUs based on location
-- Added to a department-based security group (IT, HR, Sales, Engineering, Marketing, Accounting)
+- Adds users to department-based security groups (IT, HR, Sales, Engineering, Marketing, Accounting)

+This demonstrates automation skills and reduces the need for manual account creation in large environments.

 ---